cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/core/EigenLayrDelegationStorage.md

 contract ISlasher slasher
 ```

-The Slasher contract for EigenLayr
+The Slasher contract for EigenLayer

 ### operatorShares